 Control over a target is generally acquired through a (public) bid for all issued shares.
 The bid will often be in cash, but all or part of the consideration may also consist of securities (including shares, bonds and convertible instruments).
 In rare instances, a bidder has decided to make a partial bid or tender offer, which must be for less than 30% of the voting rights in the target (e.g. América Móvil's successful partial bid for KPN in 2012).
-Under the Dutch definition of "tender offer" (as opposed to a full or partial bid), the consideration must be all-cash and determined by a reversed book building process (i.e. the consideration will be specified by the tendering shareholder).
+Under the Dutch definition of "tender offer" (as opposed to a full or partial bid), the consideration must be all-cash and determined by a reversed book-building process (i.e. the consideration will be specified by the tendering shareholder).

-Alternatively, but relatively rarely, control over the target may be acquired through a statutory merger, whereby a surviving company (pre-existing or newly incorporated) acquires the assets and liabilities of one or more disappearing companies by operation of law (e.g. the 2013 merger between Fiat and CNH, and the 2014 merger between Fiat and Chrysler).
-Statutory mergers can be domestic, i.e. among Netherlands-incorporated companies, or cross-border, i.e. among EEA-incorporated companies, but not between Netherlands-incorporated companies and non-EEAincorporated companies (e.g. Delaware corporations).
-(There are, however, other techniques to "merge" a Delaware corporation with a Dutch company, resulting in the Delaware corporation becoming a subsidiary, and its stockholders shareholders, of the Dutch company.)
+Alternatively, but relatively rarely, control over the target may be acquired through a statutory merger, whereby a surviving company (pre-existing or newly-incorporated) acquires the assets and liabilities of one or more disappearing companies by operation of law (e.g. the 2013 merger between Fiat and CNH, and the 2014 merger between Fiat and Chrysler).
+Statutory mergers can be domestic, i.e. among Netherlands-incorporated companies, or cross-border, i.e. among EEA-incorporated companies, but not between Netherlandsincorporated companies and non-EEA-incorporated companies (e.g. Delaware corporations).
+(There are, however, other techniques by which to "merge" a Delaware corporation with a Dutch company, resulting in the Delaware corporation becoming a subsidiary, and its stockholders shareholders, of the Dutch company (e.g. the 2015 merger between NXP and Freescale).)
 Triangular statutory mergers are possible, but U.S.-style cash-out mergers are not.
-In an outbound cross-border merger, dissenting shareholders have appraisal rights allowing them to exit against cash compensation.
+In an outbound cross-border merger, dissenting shareholders have appraisal rights which allow them to exit against cash compensation.